SpecFlowOSS/SpecFlow/docs/Extend/Value-Retriever.md

 ## Registering Custom ValueRetrievers

 Before you can utilize a custom `ValueRetriever`, you'll need to register it.
-We recommend doing this prior to a test run using the `[BeforeTestRun]` attribute and `Service.Instance.ValueRetrievers.Registr()`.
+We recommend doing this prior to a test run using the `[BeforeTestRun]` attribute and `Service.Instance.ValueRetrievers.Register()`.
 For example:

 ``` csharp
 [Binding]